-- Led by University Hospitals Bristol NHS Foundation Trust, in partnership with the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care (NIHR CLAHRC) West, People in Health West of England (PHWE), West of England Academic Health Science Network (WEAHSN), and the Innovation Agency (Academic Health Science Network for the North West Coast).
+- Led by University Hospitals Bristol NHS Foundation Trust, in partnership with the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care (NIHR CLAHRC) West, and the West of England Academic Health Science Network (WEAHSN).

 - Aiming to increase uptake of magnesium sulphate to protect babies’ brains during premature births.

-- Will scale up a successful quality improvement package to 10 maternity units across the UK.
+- Scaling up a successful quality improvement package to maternity units across the UK.

 Premature birth is the leading cause of brain injury and cerebral palsy in babies.
-Evidence shows that you can protect babies from brain injury by giving women who are at risk of having a premature delivery magnesium sulphate.
-This protects babies’ brains and reduces the risk of cerebral palsy in a third of cases.
-But two thirds of premature babies in the UK do not receive this highly cost-effective treatment, which costs approximately £1 per dose.
+Evidence shows that babies can be protected from brain injury by giving women who are at risk of having a premature delivery magnesium sulphate.
+This reduces the risk of cerebral palsy in a third of cases.
+Despite this, more than half of premature babies in the UK do not receive this highly cost-effective treatment (approximately £1 per dose).

-To increase the uptake of the treatment, a quality improvement package, PReCePT1, has been successfully implemented in five maternity units in West England.
-The package was co-designed by clinical teams and mothers who had experienced premature deliveries.
-The proportion of women at these units receiving magnesium sulphate increased from 35% before the intervention to around 60% during and after the intervention.
+To increase uptake, a quality improvement package, PReCePT1, has been successfully implemented in five maternity units in West England.
+The proportion of women at these units receiving magnesium sulphate increased from an average of 21% before the intervention to around 88% after the intervention.

-This Scaling Up Improvement project, PReCePT2, will scale this quality improvement package to another 10 maternity units across the UK.
-The project will use and evaluate the effectiveness of two different approaches to delivering the magnesium sulphate treatment: supported versus a self-engaged implementation.
+This Scaling Up Improvement project, PReCePT2, will scale this quality improvement package to maternity units across England.

-Funded by NHS England, PReCePT is also one of the seven local AHSN programmes to have been selected for adoption and spread across the national AHSN Network during 2018-2020.
-This work will be led by the West of England AHSN.
+PReCePT is also one of the seven programmes to have been selected for adoption and spread across the national AHSN Network during 2018-2020.
+This work will be led by the West of England AHSN and is funded by NHS England.

-This work will bring together the 15 AHSNs and the aligned drivers of the Maternal and Neonatal Health Safety Collaborative (MNHSC) and the national Patient Safety Collaboratives (PSCs) to support the aim of achieving 85% uptake of administration of magnesium sulphate to preterm babies in all maternity units in England, with a stretch target of 95% by 2020.
+The programme will bring together the 15 AHSNs and the aligned drivers of the Maternal and Neonatal Health Safety Collaborative (MNHSC) and the national Patient Safety Collaboratives (PSCs) to support the aim of achieving 85% uptake of administration of magnesium sulphate to preterm babies in all maternity units in England, with a stretch target of 95%, by 2020.

 About this programme